IBM/cics-bundle-gradle/README.md

  ## To deploy a CICS bundle

-1. Add the deployCICSBundleConfig block for the deploy destination
+1. Add the deployCICSBundleConfig block for the deploy destination.
       ```gradle
          deployCICSBundleConfig {
              cicsplex = 'MYPLEX'